-Materiality levels remain the same as reported in our audit plan .We detail in the table below our determination of materiality for the Council
+Materiality levels were increased from those reported in our audit plan due to a significant increase in operating expenditure in 2021/22 .We detail in the table below our determination of materiality for the Council

-Council Amount (£) Qualitative factors considered Materiality for the financial statements 10.25m We determined materiality for the audit of the Council's financial statements as a whole to be £10.25m, which is 1.5% of the Council's gross operating expenses in 2019/20 Performance materiality 7.687m We used a lower level of materiality, to determine the extent of our testing.
-We set this at 75% of financial statement materiality.
-Trivial matters 512k We determined the threshold at which we would communicate misstatements to the Audit and Standards Committee at £512,000 (5% of financial statement materiality) Materiality for senior officer remuneration 100k We have set a lower level of materiality for senior manager remuneration disclosures because we believe these disclosures are of specific interest to the reader of the accounts.
+Council Amount (£) Qualitative factors considered Materiality for the financial statements 11.8m We determined materiality for the audit of the Council's financial statements as a whole to be £11.3m, which is 1.5% of the Council's gross operating expenses in 2021/22 Performance materiality 7.9m We used a lower level of materiality, to determine the extent of our testing.
+We set this at 70% of financial statement materiality due to errors found in the previous year's accounts in particular in relation to Property Plant and equipment valuations.
+Trivial matters 560k We determined the threshold at which we would communicate misstatements to the Audit and Standards Committee at £560,000 (5% of financial statement materiality) Materiality for senior officer remuneration 19.4k We have set a lower level of materiality for senior manager remuneration disclosures because we believe these disclosures are of specific interest to the reader of the accounts.